NicolaRFranco/dlroms/README.md

 [3] Franco et al. (2023).
 Mesh-Informed Neural Networks for Operator Learning in Finite Element Spaces, *Journal of Scientific Computing*, 97(2), 35.
     DOI: https://doi.org/10.1007/s10915-023-02331-1

 This library was written, and is currently maintained, by **Nicola Rares Franco**, **Ph.D.**, MOX, Politecnico di Milano.
-For a tensorflow alternative, we recommend the repositories by Stefania Fresca, Ph.D. (link: https://github.com/stefaniafresca).
+For a tensorflow alternative, we recommend the repositories by [Stefania Fresca, Ph.D](https://github.com/stefaniafresca).

 ##### Table of Contents